 Office of International Education

 The Office of International Education (OIE) is a hub for students and faculty members—domestic and international alike—who seek to integrate international study, research, or teaching into their academic program.
-As well, the OIE works with degree-seeking international students, exchange students, and visiting scholars on matters related to visas, employment, immigration, and more; the office works with domestic students interested in studying abroad either on an SCSU faculty-led summer program, on one of SCSU's reciprocal exchange programs (semester or full year), or through an approved study abroad organization (semester or full year); and finally, the OIE offers Fulbright Program assistance for both students and faculty.
+As well, the OIE works with degree-seeking international students, exchange students, visiting scholars, and international faculty on matters related to visas, employment, immigration, and more; the office works with domestic students interested in studying abroad either on an SCSU faculty-led summer program, on one of SCSU's reciprocal exchange programs (semester or full year), or through an approved study abroad organization (semester or full year); and finally, the OIE offers Fulbright Program assistance for both students and faculty.
 Perhaps most importantly, the OIE is a place where international students and faculty can come to discuss matters related to their studies and American academic culture, as well as everyday life, social interaction, and communication in the United States.
-The OIE is located in Engleman Hall B B 129 (Study Abroad, Fulbright) and EN B 116 (F-1).
+The OIE is located in Engleman Hall A 220.
 For more information, please call (203) 392-6756.